 Experiential Learning Caveat and Writing Option B

-Students who seek to use a clinic, externship, or simulation course for satisfaction of an Option B writing credit instead of experiential learning credit must not only obtain the professor’s permission but also seek authorization from the Office of Academic Services via the General Request Form.
+Students who seek to use a clinic, externship, or simulation course for satisfaction of an Option B writing instead of experiential learning credit must not only obtain the professor’s permission but also seek authorization from the Office of Academic Services via the General Request Form.